Grimidk/FormicEmpire/README.md

-A game about ants developed solely on Java, autism, energy drinks and cigarettes.
+A game about ants developed solely on Java, autism, energy drinks, and cigarettes.
 I refuse to use an engine or learn proper UI/UX.
-Copilot is being used to help me code, all art is made using Aseprite with my own trackpad.
+Copilot is being used to help me code, and all art is made using Aseprite with my own trackpad.

+I'll be taking a rest until mid-January to focus on my thesis after finishing the commits for 2025.

-Please enjoy it and I send feedback to: thegrimidk@gmail.com
+Please enjoy it, and I send feedback to: thegrimidk@gmail.com

-The game will eventually be published but I don't care about profits.
+The game will eventually be published, but I don't care about profits.

+Use 'production' branch for a stable version and 'development' branch for unstable beta features.

 Requirements:
     Java 17